Los Angeles, the Creative Capital of the World, Is Our Laboratory.

 Principles and Practices of Fundraising

-Introduces students to the fundamentals of philanthropy and fundraising in the arts.
+Teaches students the fundamentals of philanthropy and fundraising in the arts.
 The course presents critical concepts and pragmatic applications for raising funds for the visual and performing arts across different genres, settings, and scales.

 ARMGT 321